 The team at Universal Fans understand that fact, which is why they use product tables to display non-visual items:

 This listing of exhaust fans does include images, but they are small, simple, and basic thumbnail pictures.
 Instead, the focus is on the products’ key details, such as duct size, capacity, and wattage.
-Customers viewing this page can easily see all the options on offer, make comparisons between them, and plan out exactly what they want to buy.
+Customers viewing this page can easily see all the different sizes and options on offer, make comparisons between them, and plan out exactly what they want to buy.

 This is made even easier by the table’s dynamic design.
 Individual columns can be sorted, and there’s a handy search bar.
 Plus, you can use a dropdown menu at the top to filter the listing, and only include products with a specific duct size: